Covariant Measures of Non-Markovianity in Curved Spacetime: Tensor-network mapping and convergence

-For completeness we outline a nonperturbative numerical scheme that can be used to validate the perturbative memory-kernel analysis: a chain mapping of the scalar field followed by tensor-network simulation of the resulting open chain.
+For completeness we summarize a nonperturbative numerical scheme that can be used to benchmark the perturbative memory-kernel analysis: a chain mapping of the scalar field followed by tensor-network simulation of the resulting open chain.

 \paragraph*{Chain mapping.} The field degrees of freedom coupled to the Unruh--DeWitt detector are mapped to a semi-infinite one-dimensional bosonic chain using standard orthogonal-polynomial techniques.
-After choosing a spectral density $J(\omega)$ and discretizing the continuum up to a cutoff frequency $\Lambda$, one performs a unitary transformation from the original mode basis to a set of effective chain modes with nearest-neighbour couplings.
-The resulting Hamiltonian takes the form
+After specifying a spectral density $J(\omega)$ and discretizing the continuum up to a cutoff frequency $\Lambda$, one performs a unitary transformation from the original mode basis to a set of effective chain modes with nearest-neighbour couplings.
+The Hamiltonian then takes the form

-where $H_S$ describes the detector, $H_{\text{chain}}$ is an approximately nearest-neighbour bosonic chain, and $H_{S\text{-chain}}$ couples the detector locally to the first site of the chain.
-Local bosonic Hilbert spaces are truncated to $d_b$ levels, and the discretization (frequency grid and orthogonal polynomials) is chosen to resolve both low- and high-frequency structure of $J(\omega)$ (e.g., logarithmic grids when appropriate).
+where $H_{S}$ describes the detector, $H_{\text{chain}}$ is an approximately nearest-neighbour bosonic chain, and $H_{S\text{-chain}}$ couples the detector locally to the first site of the chain.
+Local bosonic Hilbert spaces are truncated to $d_{b}$ levels, and the discretization (frequency grid and orthogonal polynomials) is chosen to resolve both low- and high-frequency features of $J(\omega)$ (e.g., logarithmic grids when appropriate).

-\paragraph*{MPO simulation and convergence.} Time evolution of the detector+chain system is carried out using standard matrix-product-operator (MPO) or time-evolving block-decimation (TEBD) algorithms with bond dimension $\chi$.
-Convergence is assessed by increasing $\chi$ and the local cutoff $d_b$ until changes in relevant observables (e.g., the reduced detector state or the operational measure $N(\Upsilon)$ extracted from reconstructed kernels) fall below a preset threshold.
+\paragraph*{MPO simulation and convergence.} Time evolution of the detector+chain system is performed using standard matrix-product-operator (MPO) or time-evolving block-decimation (TEBD) algorithms with bond dimension $\chi$.
+Convergence is assessed by increasing $\chi$ and the local cutoff $d_{b}$ until changes in relevant observables (such as the reduced detector state or the operational measure $N(\Upsilon)$ extracted from reconstructed kernels) fall below a preset threshold.